MudasirBasharat/Project_Attendence/README.md

 Please refer to the installation instructions in the repository for details on setting up the Attendance Management Service.

 ---

-Feel free to customize and adapt this text according to your project's structure and requirements.
----

-Feel free to customize and adapt this text according to your specific project's structure and requirements.
 ## Learning Laravel

 Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.